-Not afraid to break the traditional boundaries of an architect, Ben Edwards of Studio Edwards is in the midst of organising a new design program – alt. material – we chat with the architect ahead of the first exhibition, Plasticity.
+Not afraid to break the traditional boundaries of a designer, Ben Edwards of Studio Edwards is in the midst of organising a new design program – alt. material – we chat with him ahead of the first exhibition, Plasticity.

 July 3rd, 2018

 Ben Edwards: Plasticity brings together leading creatives working in the fields of spatial design, furniture, lighting and art practice.
 The aim is to create dialogue around ideas of materiality, making, culture and consumption.